ooz/axioms/on-money.md

 --> ideas and knowledge search as a mean of automation similar to tools

-## OZWIP Profit, Automation and Monopoly
+## Profit, Automation and Monopoly

 Profit is the sum of what customers pay too much and what owners pay employees too little.
+Machines and automated work do not get paid, only humans are paid.
+In competitive markets little profit is to be made.
+Thus the goal is to reach monopoly status (see Peter Thiel's "0 to 1").
+Technological monopolies can ask money for machine work.

 OZWIP Explanation

 ## OZWIP TODO

-* You don't pay a machine
 * Different values of human time explained
 * Supply and Demand explained
 * "Distance" explained